-Punta del Hidalgo is located on a small peninsula which makes it ideal for shooting waves from the side rather than from the front.
-Depending on the time of day, light conditions and swell direction, it is also possible to shoot both to the west and to the east, leading to more options and creative freedom for capturing more dramatic images.
+Punta del Hidalgo is located on a small peninsula that is ideal for shooting waves from the side rather than from the front.
+Depending on the time of day, light conditions, and swell direction, it is also possible to shoot both to the west and to the east.
+This leads to more options and creative freedom for capturing more dramatic images.
 For example, the photo below was taken facing west, while the one above was photographed to the east.

-I suggest leaving the car at the parking lot next to Punta del Hidalgo camping and then walking the shore towards the lighthouse.
-The lighthouse is an excellent place to position yourself – from here there are unobstructed views both to the east and to the west, so it is easy to shoot in both directions.
-Keep in mind though, much like in Bajamar, parking at Punta del Hidalgo can be difficult in the evening, so allow yourself enough time to find a spot or simply come in the morning when there is no one around.
+I suggest leaving the car at the parking lot next to Punta del Hidalgo camping and walking the shore towards the lighthouse.
+The lighthouse is an excellent place to position yourself.
+There are unobstructed views both to the east and to the west, so it’s easy to shoot in both directions.
+Keep in mind though, much like in Bajamar, parking at Punta del Hidalgo can be difficult in the evening.
+Allow yourself enough time to find a spot or simply come in the morning when there is no one around.
 In my opinion, sunrise is actually better for wave photography here anyway.

-In many ways photographing waves is relatively straightforward, but, as is often the case, there are certain things that are useful to know.
+In many ways photographing waves is relatively straightforward.
+But, as is often the case, there are certain things that are useful to know.
 Some of them may sound trivial, while others I learned the hard way.
-Hopefully the following tips will help some of you avoid making the same mistakes as I did and capture some great shots.
+Hopefully, the following tips will help some of you avoid the same mistakes I did and capture some great shots.

 Monitor the weather.
-To photograph the waves you need… well, waves!
+To do wave photography in Tenerife you need… well, waves!
 So before setting the alarm for an early wake-up or driving an hour and a half from the southern part of Tenerife, it is a good idea to make sure the conditions look promising.
-There are a number of resources to assist with that, but my personal favorite is an app (and website) called MagicSeaWeed.
-It has detailed information about the tide times, expected surf height, swell and wind direction and strength.
+There are a number of resources to assist with that.
+My personal favorite is an app (and website) called MagicSeaWeed.
+It has detailed information about the tide times, expected surf height, swell and wind direction, and strength.
 I relied on it almost exclusively while on Tenerife and it never let me down.

 Light is important.
 Photography is all about light and ocean photography is no exception.
-If the sun is too harsh and strong, it will be difficult to deal with extreme highlights in the water, but take that light away completely and the photos become flat and lifeless.
+If the sun is too harsh and strong, it will be difficult to deal with extreme highlights in the water.
+On the other hand, take that light away completely, and the photos become flat and lifeless.
 In my experience, the best times are about an hour after sunrise or an hour before sunset, when the light is soft and beautiful.

 Bring proper gear.
-A long lens is absolutely essential for wave photography.
-Personally, I recommend 400mm full frame equivalent (250mm crop lens) but on
+A long lens is absolutely essential for wave photography in Tenerife.
+Personally, I recommend a 400mm full-frame equivalent (250mm crop lens).
+On

 Experiment with shutter speeds.
 To freeze the water motion, a high shutter speed is required.
-In my experience 1/500 of a second is an absolute minimum, but I strongly recommend going even faster (crank the ISO up if needed to get the correct exposure).
-Sometimes, however, a lower shutter speed can help accentuate a smooth silky motion, especially in the upper part of the wave.
+In my experience 1/500 of a second is an absolute minimum, but I strongly recommend going even faster.
+Crank the ISO up if needed to get the correct exposure.
+Sometimes, however, a slower shutter speed can help accentuate a smooth silky motion, especially in the upper part of the wave.
 Somewhere around 1/200 of a second can be a viable choice in these cases.

 Prepare for a long and tedious culling process.
 When shooting waves, it is very easy to get carried away trying to catch the perfect moment and end up with tons of photos on the memory card.
 Going through all of them and choosing the best ones is not going to be enjoyable (at least it isn’t for me).
 Unfortunately I cannot offer a satisfying solution for this, as I’m yet to find one myself.
 So if you have any good advice on this, please share it in the comments, I would really love to know it.